edwardwohaijun/image-editor/README.md

 Note: the implementation of Bilateral filter algorithm behind this effect is very low efficient, takes about +10s to finish.

-Images can come from your computer or read from webcam, you can take a selfie, then apply the cartoonish effect.

 ## License